 To help you understand why your oven keeps tripping the rcd, we will explain with the use of the principle of standard house wiring as an example.

 So, there are three main types of wirework in your property: The Live wire, the Neutral one, and the Ground.
-The Live is the main power wire, the return one is the Neutral and the Ground is the safety return wire.
+The Live is the main power wire, the return one is the Neutral and the Ground is the safe return wire.

 The power that your oven uses to function goes through the Live wire and returns through the Neutral one.
 The electricity flows through the Ground system only if there is a problem with the device.